chan-kevin/The-Adventures-of-Gary-the-Snail/README.md

 # **Functionalities:**

-In Gary's Adventure, user will be able to:
+In The Adventure of Gary the Snail, user will be able to:
 1. Swap the position of two frames by clicking consecutively on both frames.
 2. Obstacles that cause the character to lose their lives will result in the level restarting.
 3. Upon touching bubble, Gary floats away in it and next level starts